wurli/tidyverse-dev-bot/news-files/ggplot2.md

 *   Error: `data` must be uniquely named but has duplicate columns

     If layer data contains columns with identical names an error will be thrown.
-In earlier versions the first occuring column was chosen silently, potentially masking that the wrong data was chosen.
+In earlier versions the first occurring column was chosen silently, potentially masking that the wrong data was chosen.

 *   Error: Aesthetics must be either length 1 or the same as the data